 For members of Liturgical Ministries.
 Please sign-up for any group for the ministries you participate in.
 There are groups for Extraordinary Ministers of Holy Eucharist, Lectors, Altar Servers, and the Music Ministry which are divided by Mass Times.
 If you are interested in joining a ministry, please contact Teri Lauwers at email@example.com.

 For members of the Music Ministry (or those interested in joining the Music Ministry), please sign-up under the appropriate Mass time.
 Notes are sent out with music and about rehearsals.
-If you are new to the Music Ministry, please also contact Philip Jennings, our Pastoral Music Coordinator, at email@example.com to let him know that you are interest in joining the choirs.
+If you are new to the Music Ministry, please also contact Philip Jennings, our Pastoral Music Coordinator, at firstname.lastname@example.org to let him know that you are interest in joining the choirs.
+This group is administered by Tammy Cooper.

 Our Paraclete Ministry is how we connect parishioners in need to parishioners who can help.
 It's a wonderful opportunity to care for each other.
 We divide the group into: